 Commentary by Hovak Najarian

 St. John the Baptist in the Prison, oil on canvas, c.
 1565-70, Juan Fernandez de Navarrete, 1526-1579

-In mid sixteenth century when Juan Fernandez de Navarrete was a youth, a period of study in Italy was a prerequisite for a career in art.
+In the mid-sixteenth century when Juan Fernandez de Navarrete was a youth, a period of study in Italy was a prerequisite for a career in art.
 Michelangelo, Titian, Tintoretto, and Veronese were still living and Italy attracted artists from throughout Europe.
 Navarrete, a young Spaniard, visited the major art centers in Italy and stayed in Venice to study Titian’s use of color.
 Then, as now, there were cultural differences between Italy and Spain and Navarrete’s interest was in gaining knowledge of techniques, not subject matter.
 During the Renaissance, the depiction of Greek and Roman gods and goddesses entered into Italian art but were not of interest in Spain where very few nude Venuses or classical themes were depicted.
 Instead, subject matter in Spain tended to depict religious themes of devotion and piety.

 Spain was a world power in the sixteenth century and King Philip II, who assumed the throne of Spain in 1556, ruled an empire that included Naples, Milan, and The Netherlands; even the far off Philippine islands were named for him.
 He was determined to rule as a strong Catholic King and was intent on keeping Martin Luther’s teachings and the reformation out of Spain.
 When he was building his extensive royal monastery-palace (called El Escorial) he wanted the best artist available to paint its walls.
 Titian, however, was too old and his other choices, Tintoretto and Veronese, refused to live in Spain.
 Navarrete accepted the position and became known as the “King’s Painter.”